scality/metalk8s/docs/index.rst

 .. _Nginx: http://nginx.org
 .. _Helm: https://www.helm.sh

-Unlike hosted Kubernetes solutions, where network-attached storage is available and managed by the provider, we assume no such system to be available in environments where MetalK8s is deployed.
+Unlike hosted Kubernetes solutions, network-attached storage is available and managed by the provider, we assume no such system to be available in environments where MetalK8s is deployed.
 As such, we focus on managing node-local storage, and exposing these volumes to containers managed in the